 I have not mowed the grass on the verge/nature strip in front of my house before, what do I need to do?

 The verge out the front of your property needs to be maintained by the property owner or resident.
 They should be mowed regularly and kept neat and tidy to ensure a presentable street is maintained.

 What happens if I don’t maintain the verge/ nature strip out the front of my house?

 It’s important and maintain the nature strip outside your property to ensure it’s in a safe and tidy condition.
 This helps to make our community a better place to live.
 If your verge remains unmaintained Council will contact you by mail or arrange for a home visit.

 I don’t have much of a backyard; can I use the verge to grow vegetation instead of grass?

 Yes, Council supports the modification of nature strips from traditional grass to low growing, soft foliage plants.
 However, any resident wishing to make these modifications must apply in writing to Council for approval before any work is carried out.

 How do I report a neighbour in my street that doesn’t maintain the nature strip out the front of their property?

-For any complaints contact Council on 02 8757 9000 or email email@example.com with address of property that is non compliant.
+For any complaints contact Council on 02 8757 9000 or email firstname.lastname@example.org with the address of property that is non compliant.